Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 5. Amazon's culture isn't conducive to game development

-A former employee said
+A former employee alleges

 "The game engine required developers to develop using their own engine, Lumberyard, rather than Unreal Engine or Unity.
 As a result, some features required complex commands, making the system extremely slow, and developers had to play games or watch Amazon Prime Video while waiting for Lumberyard to process art or compile code."